fulopjoz/protein_mutator_analyzer/README.md

 pip install biopython matplotlib numpy seaborn
 ```

+## Usage

+1. Clone or download the repository.
-1. Run the script with:
+2. Run the script using Python:

 ```
 ./protein_sequence_analysis.py
 ```

-1. You will be asked to input your protein sequence and the percentage of amino acids you want to replace.
-After first analysis you will be asked to input the sliding window size.
+1. The script will prompt you to enter a protein sequence and the percentage of changes you want to introduce to the sequence.
+2. You can also enter a random seed for reproducibility, but leaving it empty will generate a random seed based on the current timestamp.
+3. The script will perform sequence mutation and analysis.
+It will display the original and modified properties, differences, and the modified sequence.
+Additionally, it will show the alignment and the percentage change in amino acids.
+4. The script will generate plots for the Kyte-Doolittle and Hopp-Woods scores of the original and modified sequences.
+5. All results and plots will be saved to a file named output_<timestamp>.txt, where <timestamp> is the current date and time when the file was created.

 ## Implementation Details